 Other Authentic features are the ebony, non-adjustable truss rod, solid pearl inlays (no Abalam on these puppies), and premium, old-growth Brazilian back and sides.
 The beveled tortoise pickguard is applied under the thin nitrocellulose polished lacquer finish.
 Bridge pins, end pin, nut and saddle are all made from premium fossilized ivory.

 All of these features and attention to minute details coalesce into one of the finest Martin reissues ever made.
-This guitar replicates the look, feel, sound, power and the essence of a pre-War Martin D-45--and with what's absolutely the finest-looking set of Brazilian Rosewood we've seen on a new Martin guitar.
+This guitar replicates the look, feel, sound, power and the essence of a pre-War Martin D-45.
+Priced with deluxe hard case from Martin.